-The Bank recognizes remuneration for insurance mediation in commission revenue at the time of sale of the insurance product or its renewal.
-A revenue from remuneration for sale of insurance products are reduced by a provision against a calculated by the Bank, percentage value of repayments made in periods after the insurance products selling (e.g. resulting from clients cancellation of insurance).
-If, during the period of an insurance contract, the Bank receives a remuneration for services for realizing an activity /services resulting from the offered product or if it is probable, the Bank settles this remuneration during the term of the contract, taking into consideration the principle of matching the revenue and costs.
+The BOŚ Group recognizes remuneration for insurance mediation as the commission revenues at the time of sale or renewal of the insurance product.
+Revenues from remuneration for sale of insurance products are reduced by a provision, reflecting the percentage value of returns made in periods after sale of the insurance product, calculated by the BOŚ Group (e.g. resulting from cancellation of insurance by clients).
+If, during the term of the insurance contract, the BOŚ Group receives a remuneration for services/ activity based on the offered product or performance of such services/ activity is probable, the BOŚ Group settles this remuneration during the term of the contract, taking into consideration the revenue and expense matching principle.
 The remuneration is recognized in commission revenues, respecting the principle of progress of services/ activities.
-If it is not possible to determine the exact number of activities of the Bank within a specified time interval, the Bank will settle remuneration on a straight-line basis during the insurance product lifetime, unless evidence suggests that any other method will better present the progress of works.
+If it is not possible to determine the exact number of activities of the BOŚ Group within a specified time interval, the BOŚ Group will settle remuneration on a straight-line basis during the insurance product lifetime, unless evidence suggests that any other method will better present the progress of works.